hwz/chirp/module-5/readme.md

 We can then simply use the `$resource` in our `postService` factory, pass our endpoint to `$resource`, and start performing CRUD operations.
 We can now use the `query` method to `GET` all of our posts instead.

-We can also use the `save` function to `POST` our new chirp to our API.
-Since we want it to show up in our feed, we'll fetch the updated feed again in its callback function.
-We'll also reset the current `post` to be blank again.

 ```html
 <!--index.html-->
 <script src="https://ajax.googleapis.com/ajax/libs/angularjs/1.2.0/angular-resource.js"></script>